 Letters should be submitted on the supporting organization's letterhead, however if not available, letters should clearly detail the author's organization, position within that organization, and his or her duties.
 Letters from for-profit businesses, individuals writing on their own behalf, members of the club or applying organization, or other non-qualifying groups ARE NOT sufficient.

 Submission of letters from non-qualifying groups or individuals could result in a delay of the review of your application.
 Failure to demonstrate adequate public benefit of your proposal will result in the denial of your application.

 Is there a final reporting requirement for grant awards?

 Yes.
 Grant recipients must provide a final report to The NRA Foundation through the online application system detailing the results of the program, number of participants, impact on intended audiences and recognition of The NRA Foundation for the award.
-Final reports are due 30 days after the program end date stated in the initial application, or no later than November 1 of the grant award year.
+Final reports are due 30 days after the program end date stated in the initial application, or no later than November 1 of the grant award year, whichever comes first.